Dowell-Lab/srworkshop/projectB/day09/worksheets/01_bedtools_worksheet.md

 Today, we'll use bedtools on the AWS.
 It's also fairly easy to install on your personal computer, and usually annotation files are tractable to work with there (though not always).

-:yellow_circle: Go to your github folder.
-Pull to make sure you have the most up-to-date versions of today's materials.
+:yellow_circle: Go to your github folder. <code>git pull</code> to make sure you have the most up-to-date versions of today's materials.

 :yellow_circle: Transfer the 01_day9_bedtools.sbatch script from the github repo to your /scratch/Users/\<username\>/day9/scripts/ directory.